Alan-Miller/voze/README.md

 ## Instructions

-1. In a shell terminal, use `cd` to drill into a directory where you wish to clone the repo
+1. In a shell terminal, `cd` into a directory where you wish to clone the repo, for example:

     ```shell
     cd code/java/